 In patients who recover their hearing, improvement usually occurs within 10 to 14 days.

 Recovery from an ototoxic drug varies greatly depending on the drug and its dosage.
-With some drugs (eg, aspirin, diuretics), hearing loss resolves within 24 h, whereas other drugs (eg, antibiotics, chemotherapy drugs) often cause permanent hearing loss if safe dosages have been exceeded.
+With some drugs (eg, aspirin, diuretics), hearing loss resolves within 24 hours, whereas other drugs (eg, antibiotics, chemotherapy drugs) often cause permanent hearing loss if safe dosages have been exceeded.

 For patients with idiopathic loss, many clinicians empirically give a course of glucocorticoids (typically prednisone 60 mg orally once a day for 7 to 14 days followed by a 5 day taper).
 Glucocorticoids can be given orally and/or by transtympanic injection.
 Direct transtympanic injection avoids the systemic side effects of oral glucocorticoids and appears equally effective except in profound (> 90 decibels) hearing loss.
 There are data showing that using both oral and intratympanic steroids leads to better outcomes than either alone.
 Although clinicians often give antiviral drugs effective against herpes simplex (eg, valacyclovir, famciclovir), data show that such drugs do not affect hearing outcomes.
 There are some limited data suggesting that hyperbaric oxygen therapy may be beneficial in idiopathic sudden hearing loss.